The Saint Bernard was once a hospice dog but is now a giant companion

 The giant dog has a massive head and can be quite tall.
 When

-showing this breed competitively the taller the better as tall Saint Bernard’s
+showing this breed competitively the taller the better, as tall Saint Bernard’s

-The Saint Bernard is an extremely friendly and gentle breed.
+Saint Bernard is an extremely friendly and gentle breed.

 These dogs are loyal and eager to please.
 They are highly trainable and very

-smart so start training early.
+smart, so start training early.
 The Saint Bernard can learn advanced tricks and

 quiet and rarely bark unless they deem it absolutely necessary.